 Eligibility

 Graduates Eligible?
-Current high school students and recent graduates are eligible.
+Yes, high school graduates are eligible to participate.

 Based on differences in culture, strict government regulation of medications, and other local customs, it has been our experience that not all of our international AFS partners are able to support students with certain diagnoses, including but not limited to, severe allergies, strict dietary restrictions, ADD/ADHD, and those currently taking or who have taken psychotropic medications and/or received counseling for mental/psychological issues within the past year.
 If this applies to you, please get in touch with an AFS Study Abroad Specialist early so that we can determine the right experience for you.

-On your way to your host community you’ll get a chance to see some of the sights and sounds of Slovakia.
+On your way to your host community, you’ll get a chance to see some of the sights and sounds of Slovakia.
 Before heading out of the capital city, Bratislava, you’ll see what a true “café culture” looks like, with cobblestone streets closed off for lunch-goers to drink coffee and snack on pastries.
-As you make your way into the countryside, you’ll see lots of beautiful mountains, fertile plains, lush forests, and Slovakia’s famous hot springs and mud pools.
-In the villages and bustling cities you’re bound to hear Slovaks talking about politics, a popular conversation topic among this country that gained in independence in the mid 1990’s.
-You might also get to see a Slovak dance troupe performing traditional dances and singing folk songs.

 Bratislava, Slovakia.